Adelaide Metro

-Adelaide Metro is the public transport system of the Adelaide area, around the capital city of South Australia.
-It is an intermodal system offering an integrated network of bus, tram, and train services throughout the metropolitan area.
-The network has an annual patronage of 79.9 million, of which 51 million journeys are by bus, 15.6 million by train, and 9.4 million by tram.
-The system has evolved heavily over the past fifteen years, and patronage increased dramatically during the 2014–15 period, a 5.5 percent increase on the 2013 figures due to electrification of frequented lines.
+Adelaide Metro is the brand under which the South Australian Department for Infrastructure and Transport manages the public transport system of Adelaide, the capital city of South Australia.
+It encompasses an intermodal system offering an integrated network of bus, tram, and train services throughout the metropolitan area.

-Adelaide Metro began in 2000 with the privatisation of existing government-operated bus routes.
+Adelaide Metro was established in 2000 concurrently with the privatisation of existing government-operated bus routes.
 Services are now run by two private operators and united with common ticketing systems, marketing, liveries and signage under the supervision of the state government's Department for Infrastructure and Transport.
-Since the 2010s, energy sustainability and eco-friendly transport has been a major focus for Adelaide Metro.
-Hence, the fleet has been progressively upgraded with electric trains and solar-powered buses–one of which, known as the Tindo electric bus, is 100% solar powered and the first of its kind in the world.
+The fleet has been progressively upgraded with electric trains and solar-powered buses–one of which, known as the Tindo electric bus, is 100% solar powered and the first of its kind in the world.
 Despite this, as of 2016, almost 80 percent of Adelaide's metropolitan buses still run on diesel fuel rather than biodiesel or batteries.

 Currently, the Adelaide Metro encompasses seven different train lines, the sole Glenelg tram line, which is the only one of Adelaide's tramways to survive the 1950s and the only one to be integrated into the current system, with extensions added in the 2010s, and over 300 bus routes that extend as far as Strathalbyn.